Mission / History

 The NSMA also honors, preserves and celebrates the diverse legacy of sports media in the United States.

-In 2016, NSSA changed its name to The National Sports Media Association (NSMA).
+In 2016, NSSA changed its name to the National Sports Media Association, Inc. (NSMA).

 At a Downtown Winston-Salem Partnership breakfast in February 2017, numbers were revealed that showed that growth.
 According to a Winston-Salem/Forsyth County Planning and Development Services study, almost $1.5 billion had been invested in downtown Winston-Salem from 2000-2016.

 That kind of spending, when combined with the sports interests in Winston-Salem, make this an ideal partnership for the NSMA.
 We benefit from a vibrant and growing downtown, five colleges and universities, professional baseball, professional hockey and professional tennis.
-Winston-Salem is also home to IMG College, one of the largest college athletics multimedia rights holders in the country and it is the future home of the National Cycling Center.
+Winston-Salem is also home to one of Learfield IMG College's headquarters (one of the largest college athletics multimedia rights holders in the country), and it is the future home of the National Cycling Center.